French Indochina: Early Vietnamese rebellions

-Franco-Siamese War (1893)
+Franco-Siamese crisis (1893)

-Territorial conflict in the Indochinese peninsula for the expansion of French Indochina led to the Franco-Siamese War of 1893.
+Territorial conflict in the Indochinese peninsula for the expansion of French Indochina led to the Franco-Siamese crisis of 1893.
 In 1893 the French authorities in Indochina used border disputes, followed by the Paknam naval incident, to provoke a crisis.
 French gunboats appeared at Bangkok, and demanded the cession of Lao territories east of the Mekong River.

 King Chulalongkorn appealed to the British, but the British minister told the king to settle on whatever terms he could get, and he had no choice but to comply.
 Britain's only gesture was an agreement with France guaranteeing the integrity of the rest of Siam.
 In exchange, Siam had to give up its claim to the Thai-speaking Shan region of north-eastern Burma to the British, and cede Laos to France.

 20th century

 Further encroachments on Siam (1904–1907)

 The French continued to pressure Siam, and in 1902 they manufactured another crisis.
 This time Siam had to concede French control of territory on the west bank of the Mekong opposite Luang Prabang and around Champasak in southern Laos, as well as western Cambodia.
 France also occupied the western part of Chantaburi.

 In 1904, to get back Chantaburi, Siam had to give Trat and Koh Kong to French Indochina.
-Trat became part of Thailand again on 23 March 1907 in exchange for many areas east of the Mekong like Battambang, Siam Nakhon and Sisophon.
+Trat became part of Thailand again on 23 March 1907 in exchange for many areas east of the Mekong like Battambang, Siem Reap and Sisophon.

 In the 1930s, Siam engaged France in a series of talks concerning the repatriation of Siamese provinces held by the French.
 In 1938, under the Front Populaire administration in Paris, France had agreed to repatriate Angkor Wat, Angkor Thom, Siem Reap, Siem Pang, and the associated provinces (approximately 13) to Siam.
 Meanwhile, Siam took over control of those areas, in anticipation of the upcoming treaty.
 Signatories from each country were dispatched to Tokyo to sign the treaty repatriating the lost provinces.